 4. Cash Value Accumulation

 A portion of your premiums builds cash value, which grows tax-deferred.
-You can use this for things like college tuition, home upgrades, or retirement income.
+You can use this for expenses such as college tuition, home improvements, or retirement income.

 5. Dividend Potential